Csimm117/IS312/intro_is/Intro_IS.md

 ## SUMMARY
 1. The value of information is directly linked to how it helps decision makers achieve the organization's goals in the digital age.

 1. IS are composed of fundamental components that must be carefully assembled and integrated to work well together.

 1. Managers have an essential role to play in the successfull implementation and use of IS-that roles change depending on which type of IS is being implemented.

+1. An organization's infrastructure technology forms the foundation upon which information systems and applications are built.

+1. Organizations employ a variety of IS to improve the way they conduct business and make fact-based decisions.

+1. IS must be applied thoughtfully and carefully so that society, organizations , and individuals can reap the enormous benefits.